GreenSet

-GreenSet is a supplier of acrylic hardcourt surfaces used in many professional tennis events run by the International Tennis Federation (ITF) and on the ATP and WTA tours.
+GreenSet is a supplier of acrylic hardcourt surfaces used in many professional tennis events run by the International Tennis Federation (ITF) and on the Association of Tennis Professionals (ATP) and Women's Tennis Association (WTA) tours.
 It is made of layers of acrylic resin and silica on top of an asphalt or concrete base, for permanent facilities, or on top of a wooden platform, for venues with occasional use.
 The company is based in Barcelona, Spain.

 Overview

 GreenSet surfaces are homologated by the ITF Court Pace Rating categories, classified in the Medium-Slow, Medium and Medium-Fast.

 GreenSet has been in use since 1970, when it was first introduced in Europe.
 Since then, over 60,000 tennis courts around the world have been coated with GreenSet.

 The surface is currently in use at the following tournaments: